 - 2 large eggs

-- Mix in the eggs (one at a time) and then the lemon extract until well combined.
+- Mix in the eggs one at a time.
+Once they are combined, add the lemon extract until well combined.
 Scrape down the sides of the bowl as necessary.2 teaspoons lemon extract, 2 large eggs

 - Let cool on the pan for about two minutes before moving to a cooling rack to cool completely.

 - After cookies have cooled, melt the icing ingredients together in the microwave in 30 second intervals, stirring in between.
 Melt until smooth.
 Drizzle over cookies and allow to cool.1/2 cup white chocolate chips, 2 teaspoons milk, 1/4 teaspoon lemon extract